Introduction

 if __name__ == "__main__":

-• requirements.txt (Python Dependencies): List all Python packages your project needs in this file.
-For example:
+List all Python packages your project requires in this file.

-• requirements.system (System-Level Dependencies): If your Widget needs system-level packages, list them here.
-For example:
+If your Widget requires system-level packages, list them here.

 poppler-utils

-• Input: Environment variables handle inputs.
-For example, use os.environ.get() to access data passed via a generated.
+Input: Environment variables handle inputs.
+For example, use os.environ.get() to access input data passed by the end-user.

 user_input = os.environ.get('user_input')

-• Output: All output files should be placed in the output folder.
-This is crucial for the Widget to return results to the user.
+Output: All output files must be saved in the output folder.
+This is crucial for the Widget to return outputs to the user when run.

 with open('output/message.txt', 'w') as f: